 - Pizza Toppings - For this recipe, I just went with the classic pepperoni, but the sky is the limit here!
 If you like it on your pizza feel free to use it in this casserole!

-- Garlic powder - use any italian seasonings that you like, or leave it out if you prefer.
+- Garlic powder, Onion Powder, and Parsley - use any Italian seasonings that you like, or leave it out if you prefer.

 Yes, this recipe makes a great freezer meal!
 To do this, simply prepare it as directed up until the foil is removed at the end of baking.